 While it is in private browsing mode, then, like everyone, if you do not turn it off when you open a new tab, it opens up a private browsing mode tab again.
-So every time you open a new tab, you will see just another private browsing tab.
-The window has a dark Smart Search field with white text if you select private browsing.
+So, every time you open a new tab, you will see just another private browsing tab.
+If you select private browsing, the window has a dark Smart Search field with white text.

 However, you may not get the private browsing option on your iPhone if you have blocked certain websites on your device (or when you set certain security options, have parental controls, or have cited restricted sites in your settings).